Oakland Public Works Training Academy

 Program Details

-• Bureau of the Environment (BOE) The BOE oversees the maintenance of parks, trees, and city owned landscapes such as plazas, medians, open space, Right-of-Way spaces, illegal dumping, street sweeping, homeless encampments, and litter container services.
+• Bureau of the Environment (BOE) The BOE oversees the maintenance of parks, trees, and city owned landscapes such as plazas, medians, open space, Right-of-Way spaces, illegal dumping, street sweeping, encampments, and litter container services.
 They manage agreements for curbside solid waste and recycling services, environmental stewardship programs, and run volunteer community clean-up programs such as Adopt-A-Spot.

-• Bureau of Maintenance & Internal Services (BMIS) The BMIS is responsible for providing repair and maintenance services to the City's equipment and infrastructure, such as buildings, fences, and structures on City property.
+• Bureau of Maintenance & Internal Services (BMIS) The BMIS is responsible for providing repair and maintenance services for the City's equipment and infrastructure, such as buildings, fences, and structures on City property.
 This also includes City-owned facilities, sewer and stormwater collection systems, custodial services, and City vehicles.

 • Bureau of Administration (BOA) The BOA provides behind-the-scenes operational support to the department by managing budgets, human resources, employee recruitment, safety and training programs, monthly reports, and technology systems.